CSB Cryo-Electron Microscopy Facility

-The Vanderbilt Cryo Electron Microscopy Facility (V-CEM) houses three Thermo Scientific cryo transmission electron microscopes for high resolution data collection of biological specimens by tomography and single-particle analysis.
+The Center for Structural Biology Cryo-Electron Microscopy Facility houses three Thermo Scientific cryo transmission electron microscopes for high resolution data collection of biological specimens by tomography and single-particle analysis.

 The microscopes are overseen by experienced staff who offer consultation and training in negative-stain and cryo sample preparation, single particle analysis, tomography, data processing and additional computational support.

-The goal of V-CEM is to make TEM accessible to all interested researchers at Vanderbilt.
+The goal of the CSB Cryo-EM Facility is to make TEM accessible to all interested researchers at Vanderbilt.
 TEM is one of the fastest developing, cutting-edge structural techniques for exploring the organization of biological macromolecules.
 The unique strength of TEM is its versatility.
 Structures determined using TEM can span resolution ranges from very low- to atomic-levels (>30–1.8Å) and do not require crystalline samples for analysis.

-In pursuit of its goal, the V-CEM enables TEM training and outreach by:
+In pursuit of its goal, the CSB Cryo-EM Facility enables TEM training and outreach by: